2-Stroke vs. 4-Stroke Motorcycle Oil Usage

 *SIDE NOTE – Some 2-stroke engines use an oil injection system that injects oil into the carburetor.

 The 4-stroke oil, having been kept separate from the fuel, goes through its parallel journey.
 A pump will help it circulate through the engine, go through a filter to remove unwanted particles, and go back to do it all over again.
-Oil can be recycled in indefinitely, although changing it is recommended after a certain period because of the buildup of contaminants.
+Oil can be recycled indefinitely, although changing it is recommended after a certain period because of the buildup of contaminants.

-Composition Differences Between 2-Stroke vs. 4-Stroke Motorcycle Oil
+Composition Differences Between 2-Stroke vs. 4-Stroke Oil

 2-stroke oils are much more refined because of how they’re used.
 They must be able to mix well with the fuel and burn well in the combustion chamber.
-Hence, they are relatively thinner and contain certain additives that help them achieve their goal.
+Hence, they are relatively thinner and contain certain additives that help them achieve their goals.
 Examples include detergents that clean carbon deposits on the ports, and anti-wear agents.
 There are many types of 2-stroke oils available made from conventional oil, synthetic oil, and even castor oil.

 Four-stroke oils, meanwhile, don’t have to be as refined since they have their circulation system, but they do have to use additives as well.
 The viscosity of the oils is critical as each manufacturer has designed their engines to work with a specific viscosity at specific temperatures.